THATSMEPS/Agentic-Task-Learning-and-Actuation-System-ATLAS-/README.md

 - Built for robotics education and demonstration
 - Uses Google Gemini for natural language understanding
+- YOLOv8 by Ultralytics for robust object detection
 - OpenCV for computer vision
 - Designed for Raspberry Pi deployment